 Muris, P. (2016).
 A protective factor against mental health problems in youths?
 A critical note on the assessment of self-compassion.
 Journal of Child and Family Studies, 25, 1461-1465.

 Muris, P., van den Broek, M., Otgaar, H., Oudenhoven, I., & Lennartz, J. (2018).
 Good and bad sides of self-compassion: A face validity check of the Self-Compassion Scale and an investigation of its relations to coping and emotional symptoms in non-clinical adolescents.
 Journal of Child and Family Studies, 27, 2411-2421.

+Muris, P., & Otgaar, H. (2022).
+Deconstructing self-compassion: How the continued use of the total score of the self-compassion scale hinders studying a protective construct within the context of psychopathology and stress.
+Mindfulness, 13(6), 1403-1409.

 Muris, P., & Petrocchi, N. (2017).
 Protection or vulnerability?
 A meta‐analysis of the relations between the positive and negative components of self‐compassion and psychopathology.
 Clinical Psychology & Psychotherapy, 24(2), 373-383.